jarnaldich/f4g-oceania-pdal/workshop/0-introduction.md

 VM will be available for a month after the workshop and then removed!

-### Conda setup

-Most of the workshop will be executed in Terminal where we will activate the conda environonment and related workshop virtual environment.
-The reason to run all warkshop in virtual env is because I need QGIS installed in Conda environment to allow QGIS using the same PAL and python interpreter.
-Follow these steps to activate the workshop environment.

-`user@osgeolive:~$ cd`

-`user@osgeolive:~$ source ./anaconda3/bin/activate`

-`(base) user@osgeolive:~$ conda activate f4g-pdal-workshop`

-`(f4g-pdal-workshop) user@osgeolive:~$`

 ### Clone workshop material

 Workshop material is already cloned at: